theUltraMarine19/CS3245-IR_HW4/README.txt

 OPTIMIZATIONS:
 -> Stemming optimization
-We observed that indexing was taking too long (1 hour or so).
+We observed that indexing was taking too long (about 1 hour or so).
 We discovered that stemming was the bottleneck for slowing down the indexing phase.
-Because we can’t control the library operations for stemming, we decided to do local caching to speed up the stemming.
-For each new word encountered, we store the original word as the key and its stemmed counterpart as the value in a locally cache dictionary.So the next time, before we attempt to stem a word, we first check if the word already has it’s stem present in the cache before calling the library stem function.
-This halved the indexing time for us.
+Because we don’t have control over the library operations for stemming, we decided to do local caching of stem words for speed up.
+For each new word that we get, we store the original word as key and its stemmed value as value in a locally cached dictionary.
+So next time, before we attempt to stem a word, we first check if the word already has its stem present in the cache before calling the library stem function.
+This halved the indexing time for us, and we were able to index in about 25~28 minutes now.

 OTHER EXPERIMENTS: